-I get asked all the time about how to retain health and fitness as you get older to avoid injury.
+I get asked all the time about how to retain health and fitness as you get older and avoid injury.
 It’s a big topic and comes with a great deal of misunderstood beliefs.
 In this blog I’m going to address these beliefs and give you some great ideas to keep kicking arse at 80.
 But

 Pain is one of those health concerns that has suffered heavily at the hands of marketing hype.
 But if you’ve had lingering unresolved pain then I’m pretty sure you’ve come to the realisation that all the bluff you read about “fixing” pain is, well, just bluff!